Commutators and commutator subgroups in profinite groups: On virtually abelian groups

 Assume that $G/A$ is a non-abelian simple group.
 Of course, in this case we have $[A,G,G]=[A,G]$.
 Since $A$ is normal abelian, we apply Remarks \ref{remark5} and \ref{remark2} and assume that $[A,x]$ is procyclic for every $x\in G$.
-Of course, here we use the fact that $G$ contains only finitely many subgroups of the form $[A,x]$.
+Here we use the fact that $G$ contains only finitely many subgroups of the form $[A,x]$.
 Put $M=[A,G]$.
 Suppose first that $M$ is procyclic.
 Then the equality $M=[M,G]$ implies that $M=1$.
 Therefore $G$ is central-by-finite and, by Schur's theorem $G'$ is finite.
 Thus, we may assume that $M$ is of rank $n\geq 2$.
-Since $G/A$ acts faithfully on $M/\Phi(M)$, we can suppose that $M$ is elementary abelian of order $p^n$ with $n\geq 2$.
-So $G/A$ embeds in $GL(M)$.
-However, for any $p'$-element $g$ of $SL(M)$ the dimension of $[M,g]$ must be at least two.
+Since $G/A$ acts faithfully on $M/\Phi(M)$, we have an embedding of $G/A$ in $GL(V)$, where $V=M/\Phi(M)$.
+However, for any $p'$-element $g$ of $SL(V)$ the dimension of $[M,g]$ must be at least two.
 This leads to a contradiction since $[A,x]$ is procyclic for every $x\in G$.
 The proof is now complete. \end{proof}

 We will now look at the case where the open normal abelian subgroup $A$ is not necessarily a pro-$p$ subgroup.
 Our immediate goal is to show that $[A,G]$ is finite-by-procyclic.
 We denote by $O_{\pi}(G)$ the unique largest normal pro-$\pi$ subgroup of $G$. \begin{lemma} Let $G$ be a profinite group in which all commutators are contained in a union of countably many procyclic subgroups.
 If $G$ contains an open normal abelian subgroup $A$, then $[A,G]$ is finite-by-procyclic. \end{lemma}